 If you want to visit between May and August, prepare for warm weather with afternoon showers.

 If you are visiting in September or October, be sure to prepare for very rainy days (sometimes all day long) and humid weather.

 Visiting in November or December means preparing for light showers, but mostly sunny, warm weather.

 The Costa Rica School of Massage Therapy is the world’s premier study abroad program for massage therapy.
-We offer both a 600 hour and a 700 hour COMTA Accredited Massage Therapy course which satisfies the licensing requirements for massage therapy in most of the United States.
+We offer both a 600 hour to 750 hour COMTA Accredited Massage Therapy course which satisfies the licensing requirements for massage therapy in most of the United States.
 Additionally, we offer continuing education for massage therapists.